 BrightStone’s Executive Director oversees the operation and program of BrightStone’s Day Program and manages the direct reports of the Director of Advancement, Director of Operations, Director of Finance (currently Accounting Manager/Bookkeeper), and Director of Program (currently Program Coordinator).
 The Executive Director reports directly to the President while also presenting quarterly reports to the Board of Directors.

 The new Executive Director needs to be an experienced leader who has “been there, done that.”
 Someone who understands the interwoven relationships between Finance and Operations, Development and Marketing, and Program and Education.
 Things there need to be “tweaked, not fixed.”
 S/he needs to be an innovative administrator and empowering facilitator, while able to see the big picture.

 The ideal candidate for this role will have a heart for special needs adults, a passion for working with special needs adults and a background in education or experience working with special needs, or both.
-They could be currently serving as a college professor in Special Education at an acclaimed university; or as a Special Education Director/Supervisor—or even Principal—at a public school; or as a Special Education teacher, preferably as the head of that department; or as a leader at the state level (DIDD, Disability Coalition, ARC, etc.).
+And given that BrightStone is in the process of building a residential campus, experience with residential services and/or facilities would be very help.
+S/he could be currently serving as a college professor in Special Education at an acclaimed university; or as a Special Education Director/Supervisor—or even Principal—at a public school; or as a Special Education teacher, preferably as the head of that department; or as a leader at the state level (DIDD, Disability Coalition, ARC, etc.).
 BrightStone’s next Executive Director must be able to understand and discern what is needed to help lead an organization that is primed to go to the next level.